mikejonesey/jtop/README.md

 MinFault | A minor page fault count for the thread.
 MajFault | A major page fault count for the thread.
 SECS | Number of seconds the thread has been running.
-SEGV | Unused - more info below...
+SEGV | Unused - more info below... -- REMOVED
-BLK | A count of how many threads are blocked by the current thread.
+cVS | Calculated / Sampled rate of Volantary Context Switches cNVS | Calculated / Sampled rate of NON-Volantary Context Switches BLK | A count of how many threads are blocked by the current thread.
 Name | The thread name, for example "main" or "VM Thread".
 Command | The current java command the thread is working on.